 “Conformance and Compliance” is one of the sides and this deals with accountability and assurance.
 For example, at the company level, have we complied with the financial accounting rules or complied with the regulatory needs?
 Even though (for the type of work we do) there is no “legal or regulatory” requirement for the project governance, there is contractual obligations and our own or customer’s standards & policies demands compliance to certain “rules of engagements”.
 For example, Project Assurance independently verifying the project review reports containing information on status, progress, impediments, risks and issues is essential for good governance.
 Regularly reviewing the project with key personnel from the client and giving them a full picture of the project is another step of good governance.

 The other side is the “Performance Governance” and it deals with value creation and resource utilisation.
 In some way, compliance and conformance governance looks back in time and the Performance governance looks to the future.
-An example of performance governance at the company level is trying to ensure how do we make sure our talents and the most able people are engaged with the most complex problems that the company faces.
+An example of performance governance at the company level is trying to make sure how that our most talents and most able people are engaged with the most complex problems that the company faces.
 Similarly, the Tribe Master and his/her leadership team ensures the right people are assigned to right problems – be it technical, analytical, developmental etc. – while recognising constraints created by company wide policies for greater good (for example, filling in timesheet information at User Story level).

 Governance and Management – What’s the difference?